-- the Energy and Water Ombudsman of Victoria

-- government (departments or members or parliament on behalf of their constituents)

-- other regulators, such as the Australian Energy Regulator or Consumer Affairs Victoria

-- consumer groups

-- financial counsellors.
+- the Energy and Water Ombudsman of Victoria - government bodies (Solar Victoria, departments or members or parliament on behalf of their constituents) - regulators, such as the Australian Energy Regulator, Consumer Affairs Victoria, Energy Safe Victoria, the Victorian Building Authority, Safe Transport Victoria and the Victorian Ombudsman - consumer groups - financial counsellors.

-The commission may also receive complaints directly from consumers, including through the media and the commission's complaints form.
+The commission may also receive complaints directly from consumers and tipoffs directly from industry participants, or via media reporting.